 DISCOVER THE SIGHTSEEINGS WITH YOUR OWN CAR!

 Want to discover Naxos with ease and totally carefree?
 Rent a car with us at the best prices!
 Rent your car with us!

 The chapel of Agios Akindynos is situated inside the Church of Panagia Protothrone.
 Five layers of exquisite paintings date from the Early Christian, Middle Byzantine and Late Byzantine periods.
 A small ecclesiastical museum that includes icons, holy relics, and rare books is found next to this old and charming church, which still functions today as a Christian Orthodox church.

 The Church of Panagia Protothrone is located in Halki village.

-Car rental: Τhere’s the option of renting a car in Naxos with as little as 15 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Church of Panagia Protothrone and many other places of interest in Naxos at their own pace.
+Car rental: Τhere’s the option of renting a car with as little as 15 euros per day and pick it up directly from the airport, port or your hotel.
+Using a car rental allows visitors to discover the Church of Panagia Protothrone and many other places of interest at their own pace.

 Public transfers: The central bus station of the island is located at the port of Naxos.
 There are several buses from Chora to Halki during the day.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
 Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.